 Days on Market is the average length of time listings of that home type stayed on market before selling firm.
 This metric is an indicator of competition among buyers and the month-over-month change can tell us whether the market is accelerating or decelerating.

 New and active listings in the Fraser Valley

 New listings is the cumulative quantity of listings posted for the month.
 Active listings is the quantity of active listings on the last day of the month.

 Listings over time

 Listing metrics tend to be seasonally cyclical making month-over-month reports misleading as indicators of market shifts.
 The below chart shows each month's active and new listings over the past decade.
 The current month is highlighted on each line to illustrate how today's data compares to the past 10 years of data for the same month.

-For more information on the residential development land market in the the Fraser Valley, please contact:
+For more information on the residential development land market in the Fraser Valley or to sign up for my monthly newsletter, please contact: